roe-dl/weewx-svg2png/README.md

 If the `file` key is missing, the section name is used instead.

 ## Usage

+See the examples directory for an example WeeWX template to create an SVG file.

 Add a thumbnail reference to the header section of the web page like this: